fraunhoferportugal/tsfel/docs/descriptions/feature_list.rst

 List of available features
 ==========================

-The following table provides an overview of the available featurest in the current version of TSFEL.
+The table below provides an overview of the features available in ``TSFEL``.

+.. _feature-list:

 .. autosummary::
    :toctree: _generated